 How to Reach Swaminarayan Mandir

 The temple is located in the eastern part of the old city near Kalupur.
-Ahmedabad is well connected through railways, airways and road.
-Lot of taxis, cabs and auto rickshaws are available from the railway station bus stand and airport to the temple.
+Ahmedabad is well connected through railways, airways and roadways.
+Lot of taxis, cabs and auto rickshaws are available from the railway station, bus stand and airport to the temple.

 By Air: Sardar Vallabhai Patel airport has both domestic and international flight connections.